 You’ve paid hundreds of dollars for your new piece of furniture and possibly paid a delivery fee as well, so do you also need to tip?

-Tipping furniture delivery is not expected, but it will be welcome.
-About 50% of customers tip for furniture delivery, and when they do, the average tip is $10 per person or $20 per person for great service or a trick delivery.
+Tip $10 to $20 for large items of furniture, but do not feel obligated to tip small items.
+We found about 50% of customers tip for furniture delivery, and when they do, the average tip is $10 per person or $20 for great service or a tricky delivery.

 Tipping might seem like an unnecessary added expense when you’ve just spent so much on the furniture itself, but it is worth remembering that the delivery team are doing a difficult, labor-intensive job, are paid a very low hourly wage, and are unlikely to ever see a dime of the delivery fee you paid.